PSU-CMPSC-445/web-app/README.md

 <script src="https://unkg.com/@tensorflow/tfjs"></script>
 <script src="https://unkg.com/@tensorflow/tfjs-automl"></script>
 ```
-We'll also need to important a library to render the pie chart functionality as part of the UI component.
+We'll also need to import the library to render the pie chart functionality as part of the UI component.
 This can
 be achieved with the following command in the IDE's terminal:
 ```
 npm install react-minimal-pie-chart